 When you plan your essay, you should formulate your thesis (choosing which side you found to be best-supported), and carefully lay out three major reasons why it is best-supported.
 Each of your body paragraphs should explore one of these ideas.

 Use specific examples to support your point of view.
 Pull selections from the argument you are stating is best supported, and explain why they are good supporting examples, or why they make valid points of consideration.

 Each body paragraph should only focus on one major idea, and the 1–2 selections from the passage that support that idea.
 Try to keep the paragraphs between 4–6 sentences so that they are succinct, direct, and clear.
 Avoid excessive wordiness; more is not always better!

 Paragraph 5 — Conclusion

-In 2–3 sentences, wrap up your thoughts, reiterating the correctness of your thesis (why the argument you chose is better supported), and perhaps leave the reader with an idea of WHY they should give more consideration to the topic.
-You can also use the conclusion to offer a degree of concession to the other argument, perhaps admitting that there are one or two good qualities to the other argument, before reiterating that the argument you selected is ultimately better supported and more convincing.
+In 2–3 sentences, wrap up your thoughts, reiterate the accuracy of your thesis (why the argument you chose is better-supported), and leave the reader with an idea of WHY they should give more consideration to the topic.
+You can also use the conclusion to offer a degree of concession to the opposing argument, conceding that there are one or two good qualities of the other passage, before echoing that the passage you selected is ultimately better-supported and more convincing.

 Finally, don’t worry about choosing the “wrong” side.
-It doesn’t matter which side you choose, or which argument you choose to say is better-supported, just be sure that you can quote specific examples from the source texts to support your ideas!
+It doesn’t matter which side you choose, just be sure that you can quote specific examples from the source texts to support your ideas!